jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/feedback/Peer_feedback.md

 - Navigation was very easy due to the high number of links.
 6. What can be improved in the documentation?
 - Describing acronyms.
 Make one big readme rather than 2, because the installation instructions were included in a seperate folder while they could be in the same one.
 See also [feedback notes](https://git.science.uu.nl/ued2020/experiment-design-2020/-/blob/patch-18/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/feedback/FromOthers.md)
+- In order to make it more suitable for people without any coding experience include small explanations, e.g. how to comment.
+The three of us don't quite know how we would start with an additional sensor or any form of contributing.
+Maybe elaborate on this slightly more under the contributing (mainly a question of us not being very familiar with Arduino), if that is your focus.
+If you only want contributions from people that fully understand how to encode it then it is fine.

 ### Measurements:

 1. Can you operate the setup with the provided instructions?
 - Yes after the initial set-up we could easily perform the measurement.
-Not a real measuerment so there is not much that can go wrong.
+Not a real measurement so there is not much that can go wrong.
 2. How close were the results you obtain to the previously reported results?
 - Results are same, except for different scanning times.
+- Some functionality issues occured such as only being able to run the code once in Python after having to reboot python, maybe this can be solved with pycharm we have not tried this.
+Or the issue of not being able to browse in our case.
 3. Can you understand and explain the analysis procedure to a third person?
 - Yes we could.
 4. Is the setup robust and safe to operate?
-- Save to operate, not very robust yet, could use some little tweaks.
+- Save to operate.
+As mentioned before python does a little weird sometimes.
+There was also a random issue where the pressure measurement didn't work once, issue still not clear.
 5. Did you encounter any issues?
 Could you troubleshoot those without contacting the owners?
 - Yes we could solve the issues ourselves.
 It was a matter of finding the right files.
 - (SPYDER BUG: One time use.)
+- We couldn't solve the browse issue ourselves, but if in the instructions it is included that you can type it yourself this would be resolved.
+- Random issue with pressure measurement is not clear.
+Starting the programme again removed this error.
 6. What part of the measurement procedure did you appreciate most?
 - We liked the colours in the graphs.
 Time well-spend on user interface.
+- We also appreciated the fact that the explanations were very clear.
+The steps were typically easy to follow.
+The user interface was also nice.

 ### Interactions:

 1. Could you relate to the stated goal of the project?
 - It was not intuitive for people without experience.
 Some of the set-up can be solved with additional lines of codes.
 - Contributing is even less intuitive, we would not know how to add an additional sensor even after we have already used the set-up and have some background knowledge about programming.
+- We can relate to wanting to be able to measure something so this goal is very relatable and wanting to make your programme as easy to use as possible is also a good idea.
 2. Which instructions did you need from the owners on top of the written files?
-- Instructions on how to install on MAC.
+- Instructions on how to install on Mac, there were no instructions for this yet since they hadn't tried it yet.
+Addition is also in the [feedback notes](https://git.science.uu.nl/ued2020/experiment-design-2020/-/blob/patch-18/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/feedback/FromOthers.md).
 - Save file would not have worked without the help of Ravi.
 3. Does the experiment accomplish its stated purpose?
 - Not entirely not intuitive for people without experience.
+The measurement itself did work which is nice.
+I do think it will be interesting to see how well it is going to work once it gets hooked up to all the other systems in the box and real data is provided.
 4. What do you recommend to the project owners to improve their complete package?
 - Add some small additional instructions to clear up the steps that were a bit vague for us.
-Also inlcude how to comment something, people without experience would not know how to comment.
+(Also inlcude how to comment something, people without experience would not know how to comment.
+If you really aim for the programme to be useable by everyone.)
 - Add guidelines and information on how to add an additional senser.
-This is for the contributing section.
+This is for the contributing section, if this is the aim.
+- Enable the user to see when you are scanning.
+- Change to Pycharm if this indeed solves the problem of having to reboot SPYDER of having to replug the arduino.

 ### General remarks

-The reproduction was well explained, all three of us were dreading the software design reproduction at first, but the steps are clear.
+The reproduction was well explained, all three of us were dreading the software design reproduction at first, but the steps are very clear.
 We could do the reproduction pretty well.
 A job well done on the project.
 For us the explanation was clear with some small parts missing at some points.
 A few helpful comments from Ravi helped us through.
 The fact that it also worked on Mac is pretty nice, without having tested this first.
-We don't know how well it works with actual data.
+We don't know how well it works with actual data, and if it is compatable with the systems used by the other groups.